formsend/nano/README.md

 &webhook_secret=my-secret # don't use this in browser
 ```

-The same params can be passed in the body of a POST request as so:
+The same and more advanced params can be passed in the body of a POST request as so:

 ```javascript
 // npm install axios